jwkidd3/k8s_adv/labs/01-install-k8s/index.md

 sudo su -
 ```
 ## Install Docker Runtime
-NOTE: This will have to be done on all servers
+NOTE: This will have to be done on all servers - will have to be done as sudo
 ```
 apt-get update
 apt-get install -y \